 Fr.
-Dudley’s books addressed the problems of happiness, the spiritual dimensions of beauty, and the errors of his time which are also often the errors of our own.
-His books are readable and witty.
+Dudley’s books addressed the problems of happiness, the spiritual dimensions of beauty, the errors of his time which are also largely our own errors, and his books are readable and witty.

 Additionally, his books provide a window into an interesting period of history concerning Catholicism: the local, lived experience of the faith.
 And he illustrate a communications approach which should not have been jettisoned so completely.

 - Encourage the reading and study of Fr.
 Dudley and other authors involved in the Catholic literary revivals.